Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis

 where $\textit{Stratum}$ is a binary IV that equals one for municipalities with sedimentary rock created during the Cenozoic era, and $\eps$ is a random error term.
 The IV is plausibly excluded from the structural equation because the location of mines is essentially dominated by the distribution of geological stratum, which is exogenously given in nature and unobservable by people in the prewar period.
-In addition, the relevance condition holds because the location of coalfields is determined by the distribution of the stratum created in the Cenozoic era, which includes the Carboniferous period when the strata containing coal were created \citep{Fernihough2020}.
-Online Appendix~\ref{sec:secb2} summarizes the geological strata variable in finer detail and shows that the location of coal mines is determined by specific strata created in the Cenozoic era.
+In addition, the relevance condition holds because the location of coalfields is basically determined by the distribution of the stratum created in the Cenozoic era, which includes the Carboniferous period when the strata containing coal were created \citep{tanaka1984, Fernihough2020}.
+Online Appendix~\ref{sec:secc2} summarizes the geological strata variable in finer detail and shows that the location of coal mines is determined by specific strata created in this era.
 Online Appendix~\ref{sec:app_as} discusses the validity of identification assumptions in more rigorous way.

-I use the heteroskedasticity-consistent covariance matrix estimator as a baseline estimator.\footnote{The results are materially similar between the Eicker-White type covariance matrix estimator suggested by \citet{Hinkley:1977} and the HC2 estimator proposed by \citet{Horn:1975tu}.
-For the reduced form regressions, to be conservative, I use the HC2 estimator given that the treatment variable is relatively sparse (Section~\ref{sec:sec31}).} For the sensitivity check, I also use the standard errors clustered at the county level based on the cluster-robust covariance matrix estimator \citep{Arellano1987} to determine the influence of the potential influences of the local-scale spatial correlations.
+The heteroskedasticity-consistent covariance matrix estimator is used as a baseline estimator.\footnote{The results are materially similar between the Eicker-White type covariance matrix estimator suggested by \citet{Hinkley:1977} and the HC2 estimator proposed by \citet{Horn:1975tu}. } For the sensitivity check, the standard errors clustered at the county level based on the cluster-robust covariance matrix estimator \citep{Arellano1987} are used to determine the influence of the potential influences of the local-scale spatial correlations.
 Online Appendix~\ref{sec:app_r} shows that the results are materially similar under both variance estimators.
 Therefore, the potential spatial correlations were negligible in this empirical setting.